 With over 113,000 people currently on the waiting list for organs in the United States, it is estimated that as many as 18 people die each day waiting for an organ transplant.
-Despite these statistics, there remains limitations associated with the current methods used to transport life-saving organs to recipients.
-In an effort to resolve these frustrations with the current process, physicians at the University of Maryland Medical Center turned to drones.
+Transport drones are being considered as one option to tackle the organ procurement crisis.

 Risks of Transporting Living Organs

 While the organ transport delivery process may appear efficient, there are several risks involved in transporting live organs.
 For example, a delay in travel time can arise as a result of an accident with the transportation vehicle, a delay or cancellation of the flight, traffic or even the driver getting lost on their way to the hospital.

 Damage to the living organ may also occur as a result of accidental opening of the containers used to hold living organs, as well as unwanted exposure of the container to extreme heat, cold or rain during transportation.

 It has been estimated that approximately 1.5% of donated organs will never make it to their recipient, whereas nearly 4% of organs will experience two or more hours of unexpected travel delays.
 In addition, it is estimated that about 14% of all donated organs will be discarded for various reasons, one of which is attributed to a reduced quality of the organ.